LandPKS/LandColor/README.md

 	- `cd` to a desired directory
 	- Run: `git clone https://github.com/LandPKS/LandColor.git`
 2. Install Application Components
-	- Navigate to LandColor directory
+	- Navigate to LandColor/LandColor directory
 	- Reset state of application
 		- `ionic state reset`
 		- An error might occur trying to install `org.apache.cordova.camera`.
 This happens because the backwards identifier is an old naming convention Apache used.